oracle-livelabs/database/db-23c-fundamentals/quickstart-features/quickstart-features.md

     Let's take a closer look at the new features:

-    * **Schema Annotations** are a great tool for documenting and classifying database objects, along with providing insights into their purpose and usage.
+    * **Schema Annotations** are a great tool for adding additional metadata to your schema objects, along with providing insights into their purpose and usage.
 Schema annotations in Oracle Database 23ai are like labels or notes added to objects to provide extra information.

         Annotations clause typically follows this format:
             ```